-- Press the thumbwheel toward SET/- and hold until the desired lower speed is reached, then release it. - To slow down in small increments, press the thumbwheel toward SET/- briefly.
-Each time this is done, the vehicle goes about 1.6 km/h (1 mph) slower.
+- Press the thumbwheel toward SET/- and hold until the desired lower speed is reached, then release it. - To decrease the vehicle speed in small increments, press the thumbwheel toward SET/- briefly.
+For each press, the vehicle goes about 1.6 km/h (1 mph) slower.